Frequently asked questions

 - Official confirmation (a certificate) of tax residency for the relevant year in a country with which Russia has a current double taxation treaty.
 The certificate should be issued by the relevant financial or tax authority of the country.
 The certificate must be given legal status or endorsed with an apostille.

 - A notarised translation of the official confirmation into Russian.

 - I am a foreign citizen living in Russia long term.
 What tax rate will be applied to my dividend income?

 The 13% rate is applied to dividends paid to foreign citizens who are Russian tax residents.
 Russian tax resident status is given to foreign citizens who were in Russia for at least 183 days during 12 consecutive calendar months preceding the dividend payment date.

 - Which documents prove my Russian tax resident status?

-To confirm Russian tax resident status, shareholders may provide the following documents:
+To confirm the Russian tax resident status, shareholders may provide the following documents:

 - A copy of a foreign ID with border control marks;

-- A copy of air or rail tickets confirming arrival date to Russia;
+- A copy of air or rail tickets confirming the date of arrival in Russia;

 - A statement from an employer in Russia indicating the actual term of employment in Russia during 12 consecutive calendar months preceding the statement date;

 - Other documents confirming the actual time of presence in Russia.